iamlamb1988/Arcade/README.md

 Back Button implmented but must pass JFrame parent and previous IMenu reference.

+Possible Single Responsibility Violation of Interface BlackJackTable.
+The BlackJackTable has 2 responsibilitie:
+Adding moving cards to and from Seats.
+Transferring money to and from Seats.
+Should there be a separate Banker class to move money back and forth?
+Probably not.. (seems more complicated to keep it as is).

 ## Next Master Push Goals
 - [ ] Improve structure diagram.
 Elaborate more on 2D implementation.
 - [ ] Develop Table Interface and Default Table implementation.